 Poet.
 Educator.
 Performer

 José Olivarez is the son of Mexican immigrants.
 His debut book of poems, Citizen Illegal, was a finalist for the PEN/ Jean Stein Award and a winner of the 2018 Chicago Review of Books Poetry Prize.
 It was named a top book of 2018 by NPR and the New York Public Library.
 Along with Felicia Chavez and Willie Perdomo, he is co-editing the forthcoming anthology, The BreakBeat Poets Vol. 4: LatiNEXT.
 He is the co-host of the poetry podcast, The Poetry Gods and a recipient of fellowships from CantoMundo, Poets House, the Bronx Council on the Arts, the Poetry Foundation, & the Conversation Literary Festival.
 His work has been featured in The New York Times, The Paris Review, and elsewhere.
 In 2018, he was awarded the first annual Author and Artist in Justice Award from the Phillips Brooks House Association and named a Debut Poet of 2018 by Poets & Writers.
-He lives in Chicago.
+He lives in New York City.

 Email The Poetry Gods: emailthepoetrygods at gmail dot com